History of the Haudenosaunee: French and Indian Wars

-On March 13, 1756, an Oswegatchie Indian traveler informed the expedition that the British had built two forts at the Oneida Carrying Place, causing the majority of the Canadian Iroquois to want to turn back, as they argued the risks of assaulting a fort would mean too many casualties, and many did in fact abandon the expedition.
-On March 26, 1756, Léry's force of troupes de le Marine and French-Canadian militiamen, who had not eaten for two days, received much needed food when the Canadian Iroquois ambushed a British wagon train bringing supplies to Fort William and Fort Bull.
-As far as the Canadian Iroquois were concerned, the raid was a success, as they captured 9 wagons full of supplies and took 10 prisoners without losing a man; and for them, engaging in a frontal attack against the two wooden forts as Léry wanted to do was irrational.
-The Canadian Iroquois informed Léry "if I absolutely wanted to die, I was the master of the French, but they were not going to follow me".
-In the end, about 30 Canadian Iroquois reluctantly joined Léry's attack on Fort Bull on the morning of March 27, 1756, when the French and their Indian allies stormed the fort, finally smashing their way in through the main gate with a battering ram at noon.
+On March 13, 1756, an Oswegatchie Indian traveler informed the expedition that the British had built two forts at the Oneida Carrying Place, causing the majority of the Canadian Haudenosaunee to want to turn back, as they argued the risks of assaulting a fort would mean too many casualties, and many did in fact abandon the expedition.
+On March 26, 1756, Léry's force of troupes de le Marine and French-Canadian militiamen, who had not eaten for two days, received much needed food when the Canadian Haudenosaunee ambushed a British wagon train bringing supplies to Fort William and Fort Bull.
+As far as the Canadian Haudenosaunee were concerned, the raid was a success, as they captured 9 wagons full of supplies and took 10 prisoners without losing a man; and for them, engaging in a frontal attack against the two wooden forts as Léry wanted to do was irrational.
+The Canadian Haudenosaunee informed Léry "if I absolutely wanted to die, I was the master of the French, but they were not going to follow me".
+In the end, about 30 Canadian Haudenosaunee reluctantly joined Léry's attack on Fort Bull on the morning of March 27, 1756, when the French and their Indian allies stormed the fort, finally smashing their way in through the main gate with a battering ram at noon.
 Of the 63 people in Fort Bull, half of whom were civilians, only 3 soldiers, one carpenter and one woman survived the Battle of Fort Bull, as Léry reported "I could not restrain the ardor of the soldiers and the Canadians.
 They killed everyone they encountered".
 Afterward, the French destroyed all of the British supplies and Fort Bull itself, securing the western flank of New France.
-On the same day, the main force of the Canadian Iroquois ambushed a relief force from Fort William coming to the aid of Fort Bull, and did not slaughter their prisoners as the French did at Fort Bull; for the Iroquois, prisoners were very valuable as they increased the size of the tribe.
+On the same day, the main force of the Canadian Haudenosaunee ambushed a relief force from Fort William coming to the aid of Fort Bull, and did not slaughter their prisoners as the French did at Fort Bull; for the Haudenosaunee, prisoners were very valuable as they increased the size of the tribe.